TG9541/rs485-ch340e/README.md

 [![Order from OSH Park](https://oshpark.com/assets/badge-5b7ec47045b78aef6eb9d83b3bac6b1920de805e9a0c227658eac6e19a045b9c.png)](https://oshpark.com/shared_projects/ijwz2rTz)

 I needed a USB-RS485 dongle with reliable automatic direction control but it was impossible to find anything that's both reliable and cheap (not to speak of small).
 The "budget" cmmercial USB-RS485 dongles "try" to implement direction controll with the host's Tx signal.
-The timing of such a solution is tricky (and potentially unreliable) undless a [questionable "dominant-recessive"](https://hackaday.io/project/167532-modbus-things-with-stm8-eforth/log/168474-finding-the-culprit) approach to RX-TX switching with a "CAN network style" recessive default state is used.
-Such a hack is certainly not RS485 compliant and may no longer work if several nodes are connected, the bus cable is long, at higher bit-rates, or in any combination of that.
+The timing of such a solution is tricky (and potentially unreliable).
+A "popular" work-around is using a [questionable "dominant-recessive"](https://hackaday.io/project/167532-modbus-things-with-stm8-eforth/log/168474-finding-the-culprit) approach to RX-TX switching with a "CAN network style" recessive default state.
+Such a hack is certainly not RS485 compliant and may randomly fail if multiple nodes are connected, the bus cable is long, at higher bit-rates, if the weather changes, or in any combination of that.

-Fortunately, the very cheap CH340E provides a true direction signal that can be used for controlling an RS485 transceiver with "nominal" timing.
-I was surprised that there are still no cheap CH340E based RS485 dongles - so I decided to make one.
+Fortunately, the very cheap CH340E provides a true RX/TX direction signal that can be used for controlling an RS485 transceiver with perfect timing.
+I was surprised that there are still no cheap CH340E based RS485 dongles on the market - so I decided to make one.
 This repository provides a small CH340E based configurable RS485 or TTL 2/3-wire USB dongle.

 If you're "shopping" for ideas how to use this solution down for a mass-market product: it's certainly possible to make solution with a minimal BOM, or one with additional robustness.
 Feel free to writen me an [issue](https://github.com/TG9541/rs485-ch340e/issues) if you want to learn how.